Sporting boycott of South Africa during the apartheid era: Surfing

 Surf culture traditionally self-identified as apolitical.
 The International Surfing Association (ISA) and professional surf tours had events in South Africa in the 1970s and 1980s, at which Native Hawaiian competitors were treated as honorary whites by organisers.
 The 1978 ISA World Championship and 1982 World Surf League held in South Africa were boycotted by Australia, though individual Australians competed in the latter event.
-American Tom Carroll, having competed since 1981 in South African events, became in 1985 the first professional to boycott them.
+Australian Tom Carroll, having competed since 1981 in South African events, became in 1985 the first professional to boycott them.
 Shaun Tomson and Wendy Botha respectively won the 1977 International Professional Surfers and 1987 ISA Women's World Championship as South Africans and later competed with acquired American and Australian nationality.

 Table tennis

 The South African Table Tennis Board (SATTB), a body founded in contravention to the white South African table tennis board, was substituted for the latter by the International Table Tennis Federation.
 While the SATTB team was able to participate in the world championships held in Stockholm in 1957, team members were immediately refused passports by the government.
 It ruled that no black could compete internationally except through the white sports body.